 end

-Configuration for Cisco ROUTER-B:
+Configuration of Cisco ROUTER-B:

 ROUTER-B#show run